Bushey railway station: History

 The London and Birmingham Railway first ran through here on 20 July 1837.
 A station was not initially provided, as the area was then sparsely populated.

-A station was provided later in a similar red brick style to others along the route, larger than most although smaller than that at Harrow & Wealdstone.
-London Underground's Bakerloo line trains served the station from 16 April 1917 until 24 September 1982.
+A station was first opened on 1 December 1841.
+However, the current buildings weren’t added until around 1912, the same year in which the station was renamed to 'Bushey & Oxhey'.
+The distinctive red brick design is similar to those along the route - larger than most - although smaller than that at Harrow & Wealdstone.
+London Underground's Bakerloo line trains served the station from 16 April 1917 until 27 September 1982.

 During the war years of 1939–1945 the station was often known as "Ampersand" – this was due to a typically bureaucratic application of emergency regulations.
 To hinder enemy troops in the event of an invasion it was ordered that all station names should be painted out on station name-boards, and this was interpreted at Bushey & Oxhey to mean the words 'Bushey' and 'Oxhey' but not the '&'.
 For the duration of the war, therefore, the station bore the designation '&'.
-Also during wartime a concrete pillbox (a small gun fortification) was provided under the viaduct, between platforms 2 and 3.

 The station was renamed from "Bushey & Oxhey" to "Bushey" on 6 May 1974, even though it is actually sited in the neighbouring town of Oxhey, and the nearest part of Bushey (Bushey Village) is over 1 mi away.
-It was late in the 1980s before signage at the station reflected this change.